CLOVER BLUE: A Novel

 “One Gently Used Kidney, Free to a Good Home.
 When 48 year-old single mother, massage therapist and returning student Ellie meets a young woman with kidney disease, she decides to make it her mission to save the girl.
 Unfortunately outdated rules made it difficult for altruistic donors and besides, the woman doesn’t want a savior.
 Does this stop Ellie from her quest to ‘be the change’ one seeks in the world?
 Not a chance.
 Told with humor and self-reflection, this inspirational memoir of courage and compassion is interwoven with anecdotal stories that help the reader identify what kind of person commits the selfless act of organ donation.
 Ellie, a self-described devout agnostic, is kind but often irreverent.
 She is generous, but she is no saint.
 Ultimately, becoming a kidney donor has given her a renewed sense of purpose and fulfillment.
 Lost in Transplantation asserts that we are all capable of altering a human being’s life for the better, including our own.”

-Eldonna Edwards arrived on the literary scene like a shooting star with her sensationally written debut novel This I know and she is back a year later with Clover Blue: A Novel that is mesmerizing and riveting and will leave you “book-drunk.”
-I was fortunate to receive and read an Advanced Reader Copy (ARC) of Clover Blue, and it was as if the world stood still for the two days I spent consuming Edwards’ novel.
-Many have written it, read it or heard it said: “I became entranced in the book from the beginning of Chapter 1.”
-I have said it, and I have written these same, or similar words while reviewing a book, but the truth is, the first time I ever experienced being this enthralled from the beginning of Chapter 1 was when I began reading Clover Blue.
-And yes, I was “book-drunk” when I finished reading the book, for the first time in my life, I was “book-drunk.”
+Author Eldonna Edwards arrived on the literary scene like a shooting star with her sensationally written 5 Star debut novel This I Know, and she is back a year later with CLOVER BLUE, another 5 + STAR novel that is mesmerizing and riveting, and is guaranteed to leave you “book-drunk.”
+I was fortunate to receive and read an Advanced Reader Copy (ARC) of ClOVER BLUE, and it was as if the world stood still for two days as I devoured Edwards’ novel.
+Many have written it, read it, or heard it said: “I became entranced in the book from its very first page.”
+I have said it, and I have written these same, or similar words while reviewing a book, but the truth is, the first time I ever experienced being this captivated while reading a novel from its first page to its last page was when I read CLOVER BLUE.
+And yes, I was “book-drunk,” as well as melancholy when I read the last line of CLOVER BLUE.
+Everyone has read a book that left us wanting more when we closed the book, having read the final line, and feeling disappointed.
+I regretted gulping CLOVER BLUE down, not timing myself and often times forgetting to take a breath.
+I wanted more of CLOVER BLUE, as readers will find when they too read Edward’s CLOVER BLUE.